abhalkar/ANSIBLE-SETUP/README.md

 # AGENDA FOR ANSIBLE

--register varible ?
+#What is register varible ?

 			we can store value in variable.
 EG- when we want to store any output that time we will use register variables Ansible register is a way to capture the output from task execution and store it in a variable

-$ Example
+Example

 		- name: register variable demo